mckennapsean/dissertation/content/06-security.md

 left-most palette which lists the available data sources.
 When selecting data sources that are not geospatial, a floating visualization palette is placed on the screen for the user to select a different visualization for the data.
-These palettes support customization of numerous visualizations: _e.g._ treemap, node-link diagrams, sunburst charts, and timelines, and this customized dashboard can be saved and shared.
+These palettes support customization of numerous visualizations: e.g., treemap, node-link diagrams, sunburst charts, and timelines, and this customized dashboard can be saved and shared.